env.dev

 Tip: Only increment the major version when you introduce breaking changes (removed fields, renamed endpoints, changed response shapes).
 Additive changes (new fields, new endpoints) are backward-compatible and do not require a new version.

 Offset-based pagination is simpler but breaks when data changes between requests.
 Cursor-based pagination is stable and performs better on large datasets because the database can use an index seek instead of counting rows.
+If your cursors encode JSON, decode them with the JSONPath Tester to inspect the embedded keys.

 Offset-based pagination